harel-coffee/Random_forest_classification-auto/README.md

 -g gene list with each gene in a row.
 Gene order is the same as the column order in single cell expression matrix

--c cell clusters lable by numbers with each number in a each row.
+-c cell clusters lable represented by numbers with each number in a row.
 The order is the same as row order in single cell expression matrix.
 ```
 | PCR_II_Forward_Primer_A | FZ_Sample1 | AATGATACGGCGACCACCGAGATCTACACTCTTTCCCTACACGACGCTCTTCCGATCTtAAGTAGAGtcttgtggaaaggacgaaacaccg | TAAGTAGAGTCTTGT|
 | PCR_II_Forward_Primer_B | FZ_Sample2 | AATGATACGGCGACCACCGAGATCTACACTCTTTCCCTACACGACGCTCTTCCGATCTatACACGATCtcttgtggaaaggacgaaacaccg|ATACACGATCTCTTG|